thephpleague/commonmark/docs/1.5/extensions/table-of-contents.md

  - **`'top'`** (default) - Insert at the very top of the document, before any content
  - `'before-headings'` - Insert just before the very first heading - useful if you want to have some descriptive text show above the table of content.
+ - `'placeholder'` - Location is manually defined by a user-provided placeholder somewhere in the document (see the `placeholder` option below)

 If you'd like to customize this further, you can implement a [custom event listener](/1.5/customization/event-dispatcher/#registering-listeners) to locate the `TableOfContents` node and reposition it somewhere else in the document prior to rendering.

+### `placeholder`

+When combined with `'position' => 'placeholder'`, this setting tells the extension which placeholder content should be replaced with the Table of Contents.
+For example, if you set this option to `[TOC]`, then any lines in your document consisting of that `[TOC]` placeholder will be replaced by the Table of Contents.
+Note that this option has no default value - you must provide this string yourself.

 ### `style`